BlackRock's Fink wants more sustainability data from private cos

 But many of the largest companies, including in fossil fuel industries, are not publicly listed, either because they are in private hands or are state-owned enterprises.

-(Reporting by Ross Kerber in Boston; Additional reporting by Tim McLaughlin; Editing by Christopher Cushing)
+(Reporting by Ross Kerber in Boston; Additional reporting by Tim McLaughlin; Editing by Christopher Cushing and Steve Orlofsky)

 ((ross.kerber@thomsonreuters.com; (617) 856 4341; Reuters Messaging: Ross.Kerber.Reuters.com@Reuters.net))